nitindahiya-dev/ecommerce/readme.md

 1) Make user interface better
 2) Create Product API
+3) Login with google
-3) Use Redux for state management
+4) Use Redux for state management